aidee-health/embody-ble/README.md

 ## Usage

-A very basic example where you send a message request and get a response:
+A very basic example where you send a message request and get a response (resolving device serial no through serial port):

 ```python
 from embodyble import communicator